need47/fselector/README.md

 --------

 FSelector is an open-access Ruby package that aims to integrate as many feature selection/ranking algorithms as possible.
-It enables the user to perform feature selection by using either a single algorithm or an ensemble of algorithms.
-FSelector acts on a full data set and outputs a reduced data set with only selected features, which can later be used as the input for various machine learning softwares including LibSVM and WEKA.
+You're highly welcomed and encouraged to contact me if you want to contribute and/or add your own feature selection algorithms.
+FSelector enables the user to perform feature selection by using either a single algorithm or an ensemble of algorithms.
+FSelector acts on a full-feature data set and outputs a reduced data set with only selected features, which can later be used as the input for various machine learning softwares including LibSVM and WEKA.
 FSelector, itself, does not implement any of the machine learning algorithms such as support vector machines and random forest.
 Below is a summary of FSelector's features.

 Feature List
 ------------